 Organic Moringa Tea, $8 for 30 tea bags, Amazon

 6. Tea may keep your smile bright

-"Japanese researchers have found that tea can decrease tooth loss," Ardine says.
-"It changes the pH in your mouth when you drink it and that may be what prevents cavities."
-Beyond that, tea, unlike many other beverages does not appear to erode tooth enamel, Bonci says.
+“Japanese researchers have found that tea can decrease tooth loss,” Ardine said.
+“It changes the pH in your mouth when you drink it and that may be what prevents cavities.”
+Beyond that, tea, unlike many other beverages does not appear to erode tooth enamel, Bonci said.

 7. Tea may boost the immune system

 Studies have shown tea can tune up immune cells so they reach their targets quicker.
 Holy basil or tulsi tea has been used by Ayurvedic practitioners for centuries to help keep the immune system strong after injuries or illnesses thanks to its antibacterial, anti-fungal and anti-inflammatory properties.

 Organic India Tulsi Tea, $11 for 2 boxes, Amazon